 Echo attended college at the University of Montana in Missoula and Cal Poly in San Luis Obispo.
 She received her Bachelor of Arts in Organizational Communications and a minor in Political Science in December of 2002.
 For the next 14 years she dedicated her working life to a non-profit educational organization that connected our rural, natural resource workers with our inner city teachers and youth, with a mission to create a bridge of understanding and respect for our culture and professions.
 Although she remains dedicated to this cause, she decided to pursue a career that didn’t require as much travel while her three young children grew.
 Due to her genuine enjoyment of working with people and her prior experience, this has been a natural fit and she is grateful for each client that gives her the opportunity to work for them.
 She is also the new treasurer for Let Me Shine Preschool Board and volunteers within multiple local non-profits.

-When she’s not working real estate, teaching classes at Door 804, or event planning with Cattail Junction Styling, you can find her blissfully spending time with the people most precious to her - her husband Justin and her three children, Lute (9), Presley Jo (6), and Kya (4).
+When she’s not working real estate, teaching classes at Door 804, or event planning with Cattail Junction Styling, you can find her blissfully spending time with the people most precious to her - her husband Justin and her four children, Lute (12), Presley Jo (9), Kya (7), and Ayla (2).
 You will see them at various sports, youth rodeo, 4-H, and Girl Scouts events.
 They spend the rest of their family time taking care of their animals, riding horses, biking, playing board games, and having dance parties in the kitchen.

 George Luther Jr.George brings expertise on several fronts from ranches and farms to small town commercial properties and specialized properties and ownership rights which can be utilized to assist clients in their questions, searches, and consulting on real property interests and issues.
 George is licensed in the State of Montana.